Package Library

 Background

-In DBOS, communicators represent interfaces to external systems, or wrap nondeterministic functions, and are often reusable.
-DBOS comes with a small library of communicators for common purposes.
+In DBOS, steps and event handlers represent interfaces to external systems, or wrap nondeterministic functions, and are often reusable.
+DBOS comes with several libraries for common purposes.

 Usage

-To use a communicator from the library, first install it from the appropriate npm package:
+To use a package from the library, first install it with npm

 npm install --save @dbos-inc/communicator-datetime